Liberalizing Ethiopia’s Telecommunications Sector

 Frequently Asked Questions

-The concept of “telecommunications liberalization” means introducing competition into the telecoms sector by allowing commercial enterprises to set up new telecoms businesses as long as they comply with government-defined policies, directives, and regulations.
+The concept of “telecommunications liberalization” means introducing competition into the telecoms sector by allowing commercial enterprises to set up new telecoms businesses as long as they comply with government-defined policies, laws, regulations, and directives.

 The Ethiopian Communications Authority (ECA) is seeking interest from international telecommunications operators to manage two new telecoms licenses in Ethiopia, which means there will be three operators with licenses to deliver telecommunications services in Ethiopia: Ethio Telecom and two new license holders.